attilammagyar/ai-cat/README.md

 " Add to-do comments to a piece of code, select the relevant lines, then press " the Tab key to run them through the last used AI in ai-cat.py.
-If the AI " requests more information or otherwise fails to produce a usable output, then " the conversation is opened in a new tab. function!
+If the AI " requests more information or otherwise fails to produce a usable replacement, " then the conversation is opened in a new tab for editing.
+From there, the " `:AI` command can be used to continue it.
+(See above.) function!
 AICatTabComplete() range
     let l:begin_line = line("'<")
     let l:end_line = line("'>")